boyofgreen/Web-App-ToolKit/README.md

 The following tutorial requires you to install the [Cordova Command-Line Inteface](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface).

 ### Hosting a Web Application
-The plugin leverages the functionality from the [Hosted WebApp Plugin](http://plugins.cordova.io/#/package/com.manifoldjs.hostedwebapp).
+The plugin leverages the functionalimaty from the [Hosted WebApp Plugin](http://plugins.cordova.io/#/package/com.manifoldjs.hostedwebapp).
 The following steps describe how you can create and configure a sample application and use it with the Web App Toolkit.

 1. Create a new Cordova application.
 	`cordova create sampleapp yourdomain.sampleapp SampleHostedApp`